vgrigory/candidates/README.md

         $ git clone https://github.com/h162/candidates.git work-dir

 -   Create a patch file and mail it to us at work@hangar162.com.
-We'll apply it to a clean starting point and take a look at your submission and be in touch!
+Assuming you're in this working directory, you can create a patch file for all of the work you've done with this command:

+        $ git format-patch origin/master..master --stdout > /tmp/patch

+    Then add `/tmp/patch` as an attachment to your email to us and we'll take a look!

 About Hangar162
 ===============